jasonpecor/x-tag-switchboard/README.md

 xtag.switchboard.transmit('payment.submitted'); // button will react by disabling itself
 ```
-> _**IMPORTANT** There is currently no automatic connect / disconnect for elements which to not use the switchboard mixin.
+> _**IMPORTANT** There is currently no automatic connect / disconnect for elements which do not use the switchboard mixin.
 As such, you will need to manually call `xtag.switchboard.disconnect(element)` before a connected element is disposed of, otherwise you will get memory leaks.
 This may be remedied in future using MutationObservers, but for now, be careful._

 ### Any Object